 If you do have pneumococcal bacteria in your nose, we can delay your enrolment into the study and repeat the baseline assessment in a month's time.
-The screening visit and -7 can be done at the same time, if timing allows with the participant and study team.

 Day -3 and Day 3: Vaccination with LAIV/saline

 During the Day -3 visit you will be allocated to either have saline or the flu vaccine into your nose.
 We will ask you to wear a blindfold or close your eyes while we do this.
 The researchers will know which one you have had, but this will be hidden from you.
 This makes sure that the study results aren't influenced by what you expect might happen.
 The overall visit takes around one hour.